georchestra/georchestra.github.io/_posts/2015-01-30-georchestra-14.12-is-available.md

 uid: 2015-01-30
 ---

-The PSC is pleased to announce the immediate release of *geOrchestra14.12*, 6th version we're producing version notes.
+The PSC is pleased to announce the immediate release of *geOrchestra 14.12*, 6th version we're producing version notes.
 We're keeping the pace of a new version every 6 months (within few days) thanks to our developers' tenacity and support from customer SDIs.

 This version seeks to be more intuitive for end-users and easier to integrate for administrators - an outcome of numerous reports and suggestions logged into the [bugtracker](https://github.com/georchestra/georchestra/issues) (600 tickets since October 2012).